tndatacommons/tndata_backend/README.md

 1. Create a python 3 virtual environment, eg: `pyvenv-3.4 env`
 2. Activate the environment: `source env/bin/activate`
 3. Install the requirements: `pip install -r requirements.txt`
-4. Run the development server `cd tndata_backend; python manage.py runserver`
+4. Run the development server `cd tndata_backend; python manage.py runserver`.
+   (See the list of required environment variables in the top of `config/settings/base.py`)

 *Note*: This project also uses postgres, redis, and elasticearch, so you'll also need those services available to work on everything.